galenholt/eFlowEval/Readme.md

-# eFlowEval modelling framework repository
+# eFlowEval modeling framework repository

 This repository contains the code for the eFlowEval modelling framework.
 It is built primarily in R, but is not (currently) an R package, and contains some shell scripts to manage running on SLURM HPCs.